Solly5310/Slack-Clone/README.md

 ## Next Steps
 1. fix bugs
-	- In particular, the profile image one
-	- and get the css right for the messenger table
-	- We should Test Error pop ups as well
-	- Another bug is the pin messages part, but Im not sure how to fix that one yet
+	- Another bug is the pin messages part, but Im not sure how to fix that one yet - promises
-	- the default behaviour bug where it needs to revert to a page, what if you have not joined a channel yet?
-	- check all emojis are utf-8
 2. Implement any last features
-	- Make private and public groups more distiguishable
-	- need to see profile photos in the messages table
-	- we need to put a create timestamp for the channel creation date
 	- pagination or infinite scroll?
-	- We need to be able to delete images as well
-	- Alt text for images - colours that arent accesible?
+	- colours that arent accesible?
-	- we need to make invite users alphabetical
-3. Make it mobile friendly
-	- Your application is usable for desktop sizes generally, tablet sizes generally, and mobile sizes generally (down to 400px wide, 700px high).
 4. Fix up css styling and make it look good - remember that if it is functional and ui is ok, this will only be max 5%
 5. fix up code so that it look sordered, lint?